 Micro weddings are really the opposite of a package deal and will usually be held in venues offering exclusive use.
 This mean they will likely have free rein to create the decor they want, along with the running order for the day.
-This in turn enables couples to create a certain vibe or atmosphere to really make the day their own.
+This in turn enables couples to create a certain vibe or atmosphere to really make their micro wedding their own.

 5. You’ll find the timings less restrictive

 Trying to organise 100 people to all be available on the same day will usually require a weekend date.
 However with a smaller guest list it’s much easier to be flexible on the date and locations.
 Tying the knot midweek means that there is more flexibility with timings.
 Couples could get married at a time to suit them in a location that they’ve always dreamed of.
 These elements will be easier to orchestrate with a micro wedding.

 6. There will be fewer people watching you

 For some couples, having hundreds of eyes watching them walk down the aisle can make them feel very nervous.
 When there’s fewer people, couples may feel more at ease and ultimately enjoy their big day in their own way.

 Here are some recent micro weddings that I’ve had the pleasure of capturing.
 Please click below…..